TrynkaLab/tglow-r/README.md

 # Convert to tglow object
 tglow <- tglow_dataset_from_list(output, assay="cells")

+# Check if the dataset is valid
+isValid(tglow)

 ```

 The package comes with a bundled tglow object for testing which can be loaded with `data(tglow_example)`

+## Checking validity of a TglowDataset
+There are a couple of assumptions made downstream to enable functionality, that might not be met if the TglowDataset is improperly constructed.
+Given construction is based on matching patterns, this can give issues sometimes if the default patterns are not appropriate for your data.

+There is a utility method `isValid()` that you can use to check the key assumptions are met.
+The method is implemented for
+TglowDataset,TglowAssay,TglowMatrix and TglowReduction.
+When something is invalid, a warning is raised with more detailled info on what is wrong.
+After fixing the issue, make sure to run `isValid()` again, as it returns FALSE after encountering its first problem in the hirearchy.

+>NOTE: Invalidity of an assay might not mean that anything is terribly broken depending on what it is.
+It might just mean that some operations like
+slicing a dataset do not work as expected if rownames of a reduction are not set for example.
+In principle, anything generated through the proper
+functions should yield a valid Tglow class object.
+If you find this is not the case, please raise an issue.

 # Using TglowDataset
 For more detaills also see the function definitions